liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-2.md

 been covered by the module engineers at PuppetLabs under the existing Puppet Support Modules program.
 This has been fantastic in driving for consensus around configuration making installation of certain products (like apache) easier for people.

-The reality is that if PuppetLabs want to achieve its 80% goal they are are not going to be able to do that with the engineers and resources they have available to them.
+The reality is that if PuppetLabs want to achieve its 80% goal they are not going to be able to do that with the engineers and resources they have available to them.
 Nor do they have the expertise to know about all the software out there.
 This is where the Puppet Approved program comes in.
 Its aim is to provide the same standard of quality that you see in the Supported modules but for modules written by the community.
 It is easy for users of the forge to be able to pick out high quality, actively maintained modules and know what they are getting.
 As a user this is very exciting and as a module author, while